intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 ## **Introduction**
-We hereby introduce a new set of __Keras-Style API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) in Analytics Zoo for the sake of user-friendliness.
-Users, especially those familiar with Keras, are recommended to use the new API to create an Analytics Zoo model and train, evaluate or tune it in a distributed fashion.
+We provide __Keras-Style API__ based on [__Keras 1.2.2__](https://faroit.github.io/keras-docs/1.2.2/) in Analytics Zoo for the sake of user-friendliness.
+Users, especially those familiar with Keras, can easily use our API to create an Analytics Zoo model and train, evaluate or tune it in a distributed fashion.

 To define a model in Python using the Keras-Style API, now one just need to import the following packages: